Heather Nelson-Brantley, PhD, RN, NEA-BC, CCRN-K

 - Jonas Nurse Leader Scholar Alumna

-- Statewide Representative, KUMC Nursing Alumni Association Board of Directors
+- Membership and Elections Chair, KUMC Nursing Alumni Association Board of Directors

-- Peer reviewer for Journal of Nursing Administration, International Journal of Nursing Studies, and Journal of Advanced Nursing
+- Peer reviewer for Journal of Nursing Administration, Journal of Nursing Management, International Journal of Nursing Studies, and Journal of Advanced Nursing

-- Member of CGEAN, Midwest Nursing Research Society, Rural Nurse Organization, American Association of Critical Care Nurses, Sigma Theta Tau International Delta Chapter, and the National League for Nursing
+- Member of Association for Leadership Science in Nursing, Midwest Nursing Research Society, Rural Nurse Organization, American Association of Critical-Care Nurses, Sigma Theta Tau International Delta Chapter, American Nurses Association, and National League for Nursing

 - Nursing areas of practice: adult medical critical care and cardiothoracic surgery progressive care